TwitchCaptain/spigot-docker/README.md

 # spigot-docker

-Automated builder for Docker container running SpigotMC
+Automated builder for Docker container running SpigotMC.

+Probably a long ways to go, but we're here now.